 Today, Berkeley Rep turns the page on a new chapter.
 Just like the transformative moments that preceded it, this one is bold and ambitious.
 Its impact will be significant—on artists, on audiences, on the community.
 By 2017, Berkeley Rep will be home to one of the most vibrant and respected centers for the creation and development of new work in the country.
 We embark on the Create Campaign to raise $20 million to support two key initiatives: $12.5 million to develop our Harrison Street campus as a center for new work, and $7.5 million to reinvest in Berkeley Rep’s signature Thrust Stage.

 These initiatives are part of a $50 million comprehensive campaign which also seeks to strengthen the Theatre’s annual fund, capital reserve fund, and invest in its staff.
-With well over $25 million already raised to date, including $12 million toward our two key initiatives, we invite you to help us realize this vision by making a gift to the Create Campaign.
+With $37 million already raised to date, including over $14.5 million toward our two key initiatives, we invite you to help us realize this vision by making a gift to the Create Campaign.
 Create the story with us.

 Michael Leibert Artistic Director